ansys/pyansys-geometry/doc/source/getting_started/faq.rst

 To build your own Docker image for the Ansys Geometry service, users should follow the instructions provided in :ref:`ref_build_windows_docker_image_from_ansys_installation`.
-The resulting image will be a Windows-based Docker image that contains the Ansys Geometry service.
+The resulting image is a Windows-based Docker image that contains the Ansys Geometry service.

 .. button-ref:: index